Miriam-Hein/pands-project2021/README.md

 **Summary of all variables for Sepal Lenght/Width & Petal Length/Width**

 <div align="justify">
 <ins>Histograms in Matplotlib:</ins> Wikipedia describs Histograms as an accurate graphical representation of the distribution of numerical data.
 The histogram was first introduced by Karl Pearson.
 Basically it consists of multiple bar graph added into one graph.
 To construct a histogram, it is required to define so called <i>bins</i> which is defined by the range of values devided by the entire range of values into a series of intervals.
+Those intervals are called bins and are specified as consecutive, non-overlapping intervals of a variable.
 </div>